dalmura/infrastructure/sites/indigo/docs/INDIGO-CORE-1-CONTROL-PLANE.md

 `--with-cluster-discovery=false` because `dal-indigo-core-1` is not participating in KubeSpan there's no point enabling this

 `--additional-sans` eventually the cluster will be accessed via these hostnames

-`--dns-domain` internal domain all pods use, not required, but nice to have set

 `--config-patch @patches/dal-indigo-core-1-all-init.yaml` contains:
 * General node labels for this site